essuu27/py_scrolly/README.md

 There are some options available to the user to change the operation of the py_scrolly script.

 The main changes are that the user can set the message lines that scroll across the screen.
 These are held in the message.txt file which is a plaintext file.
-The lines read from this file are displayed to screen in a rolling FIFO fashion so.
+The lines read from this file are displayed to screen in a rolling FIFO fashion.
 The script displays each line of text, one at a time.
 When it reaches the end of the message lines it starts again with the first line.

 The change of graphical text effect is triggered when the py_scrolly script reaches the end of the line it is currently displaying.
 Whole paragraphs or a single letter can be made to scroll across the screen, being displayed with the current selected effect.